whiprandolph/bestseller/Part 2 - Why Are We So Lost/12 - Selfish Violence vs Selfless Violence.md

 They passed laws preserving the seas, rivers, and forests.
 People could keep enough land to sustain their family, but no one was allowed to hoard land or productive equipment.
 When individuals owned more than a certain number of acres, the extra was redistributed for communal farming.[xxx-ezln ag law]

-_Redistributing wealth was a crucial part of creating a healthy nation_, as it ensured there would be no rich people to try and corrupt the leadership and society from within.
+_Redistributing wealth was a crucial part of creating a healthy nation,_ as it ensured there would be no rich people to try and corrupt the leadership and society from within.
 When some people are allowed to stay rich, they will inevitably prioritize their own wealth and privilege over the wellbeing of the nation.
 In other words, they will remain selfish.

 By redistributing wealth early on and outlawing hoarding, the Zapatistas essentially removed deep selfishness in their society.
 This explains why they could have leaders who actually served the people: rich people were not constantly trying to corrupt their leadership because they didn't allow anyone to be rich.